Rossa Matilda Richter: Early life

 Richter was born in London in 1860 to a father from Dresden and a mother from Birmingham.
 Her father, Ernst Karl Richter, was a well known talent agent who supplied performers and animals to circuses and other productions.
 Her mother, Susanne Richter, was a dancer in a circus.
 She was the second of at least four children.
 As a child, she was taught how to fall before she was taught how to perform, practising in an old condemned church in London, where her wire stretched from the chancel down through the nave to the gallery, and her nets spread below.

 She began her performance career at the age of four or five, playing one of Cinderella's sisters in a pantomime at the Raglan Music Hall.
 She was only filling in for another child who had fallen ill, but according to the New York Clipper, "she filled the role so well that she became a favorite" and gave a series of additional performances at the Drury Lane theatre.
 She received ballet lessons from a respected instructor and subsequently took up gymnastics, learning from teachers named Stergenbach and the Levanti brothers.
 She also became active as a trapeze artist from the time she was six years old, performing for the first time at Garrick Theatre in Whitechapel.
 She became known for a "leap-for-life" stunt on the trapeze which she performed throughout her career.
 During some of these early performances, she used the stage name La Petite Lulu.

 When she was twelve, she joined a travelling Japanese or Siamese acrobat troupe, with whom she honed her balancing skills that she would rely upon throughout her circus career.
-They travelled to put on shows in Dublin, Marseilles, and Toulouse.
+They travelled to put on shows in Dublin, Marseille, and Toulouse.
 Although she was English, a contemporary article in the Clipper said "she was known as the only Japanese girl that ever visited Europe, and received many medals as rewards for her daring and skill."
 During the show in Toulouse, she suffered the first of many accidents during a performance, falling during a trapeze act.
 Her injury was severe enough that it took her away from performing for a short time.
 According to her father, it was because he would not sanction further performances.
 Richter returned home to London in 1873.